-The lagoon is located next to route 1, so it is hard to miss when you are driving, in either direction.
+The lagoon is located next to route 1, so it is hard to miss when you are driving in either direction.
 From Reykjavik, it is 372 km (or 230 miles).
-Time-wise, it takes 4 ½ hours to drive if the roads are clear- allow for longer in the winter if there is snow or ice on the roads.
+Time-wise, it takes around 4 ½ hours to drive if the roads are clear- allow for longer in the winter if there is snow or ice on the roads.

-In front of the Breiðarmerkurjökull, where the glacier lake starts, it is around 300 meters deep which makes it the deepest in Iceland.
-The icebergs that float in the lagoon can seem to be enormous; it is good to remember that we only see 10% of it.
+In front of Breiðarmerkurjökull, where the glacier lagoon starts, it is around 300 meters deep which makes it the deepest body of water in Iceland.
+The icebergs that float in the lagoon can seem to be enormous; it is good to remember that we only see 10% of it!
 From Jökulsárlón, you can also see the largest volcano in Iceland, Öræfajökull, the highest point of which is called Hvannadalshnjúkur at 2.110m high.

-You can visit the Lagoon all-year-round where you can see the blue icebergs floating, maybe even some seals chilling on top.
-Seals are not the only animals that you can see there but a number of seabirds, notably the arctic tern, arctic skua and a number of species of geese.
+You can visit the Lagoon all-year-round where you can see the blue icebergs floating, maybe even some seals relaxing on top.
+In addition to the seals, you can see a number of seabirds, notably the arctic tern, arctic skua and a number of species of geese.
 The shoreline of Jökulsárlon is an important breeding area for these bird species, which feed on fish in the lagoon.

 The marked hiking trail between Jökulsárlón and Fjallsárlón is recommended as a scenic trip through unforgettable surroundings.

-As previously mentioned, Jökulsárlón is only 10 minutes away from our meeting point, so you can visit is either before or after our tours.
-It’s a perfect place to spend a good amount of time there.
+As previously mentioned, Jökulsárlón is only 10 minutes away from the Glacier Adventure meeting point, so you can visit it either before or after our tours.
+It’s a perfect place to grab a bite and relax before continuing on your journey.